What I have learned in my own wellness journey is that only I can make the changes that will impact my health.

 I asked the owner what made her juices different from all the other companies.
 She said that she promotes balance through her juices.
 What she meant is that her clients are not going to find optimal wellness by doing a three day juice cleanse.

 But, rather, her juices are there to complement to your own crazy, daily life.
-Incorporating more juices, smoothies, plant-based foods, etc., to balance your hectic schedule or perhaps a wickedly-fun night out with the girls is the perfect example of choice and balance.
+Incorporating more juices, smoothies, plant-based foods, etc., to balance your hectic schedule or perhaps a wickedly-fun night out with the girls is the perfect example of

 How To Develop Your Personal Wellness Plan